devzero-inc/local-developer-analytics/darwin/README.md

 Remember, disabling SIP should only be done by users who have a clear understanding of the risks and steps involved.
 Always ensure to re-enable SIP after performing the necessary system-level tasks.

+# OpenBSM
+OpenBSM (Basic Security Module) is an open source implementation of Sun's Basic Security Module (BSM) Audit API and file format, which provides a framework for auditing and monitoring security-related events on Unix-like operating systems, including macOS.
+Auditing with OpenBSM can help track system calls, file accesses, and other system activities, potentially allowing for the detailed analysis of command executions and their durations.